 - All of the bakery’s retail purchases should have margins applied by leaving the selection of “Total Revenue.”
 Since the place of production would likely be unknown, LPP should be set to SAM.
 Other purchases, such as local utility payments would have the selection of “Marginal Revenue” because the amount the bakery pays for these Commodities is a Producer Price.
 For payments to utility providers in the Region, LPP should be left at 100%.

-A more simple alternative approach, as opposed to modeling each Intermediate Expenditure, is to run the total Intermediate Expenditures value through the Industry Spending Pattern that best reflects the industry you are modeling.
-For this approach, follow the instructions for Analysis-by-Parts: Using an Industry Spending Pattern Event with Labor Income Event(s).
+A more simple alternative approach, as opposed to modeling each Intermediate Input, is to run the total Intermediate Inputs value through the Industry Spending Pattern that best reflects the industry you are modeling.

 In our example, the bakery will be run by the owner (proprietor) who will receive $75,000 in labor income and one additional employee that will receive $55,000.
 A Labor Income Event will be created for each: $75,000 for Proprietor Income and $55,000 for Employee Compensation.